Veterans' mental health

-Referrals to Op COURAGE
+Referrals to Op Courage

 Our teams are here to help and understand the courage it takes to speak to someone.
-When you contact us, you’ll speak to people who understand the armed forces and military life, and are either from the armed forces community or highly experienced in working with serving personnel, reservists, veterans, and their families.
+When you contact us, you’ll speak to people who understand the armed forces and military life.
+They are either from the armed forces community or highly experienced in working with serving personnel, reservists, veterans, and their families.

 - 24-hour Single Point of Entry (SPE) Line.
 SPE is managed by charity partner, Mental Health Matters.

-Single Point of Entry - 0300 323 0137
+Single Point of Entry Telephone 0300 323 0137

 Email email@example.com to request a referral form from Mental Health Matters.

-Information for veterans
+Information for professionals